jasonish/evebox/README.md

 This should not require any modification to your Elastic Search configuration.
 Unlike previous versions of Evebox, you do not need to enable dynamic scripting and CORS.

-### Option 3 - Server Static Files

-This option is not recommended as the backend server may become mandatory in the future.

-Clone this repo and serve up the public directory.
-As with older versions of Evebox this will require enabling CORS in your Elastic Search configuration.

 ## Building EveBox